-- What is the androgen receptor's function in breast tissue? - Does activation of the androgen receptor stimulate or suppress breast cancer growth? - In normal and cancerous breast tissue, androgens inhibit cellular proliferation 1-3 - AR positivity is an independent predictor of beneficial breast cancer outcome^{2,3,5,6} - Historically, androgens have been used in breast cancer treatment with good efficacy, but their masculinizing effects, increase in hematocrit, and liver toxicity have prohibited their use as a viable treatment - Novel strategies are warranted to target and to activate AR, tumor suppressor, as a treatment for AR+ER+ breast cancer3
+- What is the androgen receptor's function in breast tissue? - Does activation of the androgen receptor stimulate or suppress breast cancer growth? - In normal and cancerous breast tissue, androgens inhibit cellular proliferation 1-3 - AR positivity is an independent predictor of beneficial breast cancer outcome - Historically, androgens have been used in breast cancer treatment with good efficacy, but their masculinizing effects, increase in hematocrit, and liver toxicity have prohibited their use as a viable treatment - The development of novel strategies to target and to activate AR, tumor suppressor, as a treatment for AR+ER+ breast cancer that have become resistant to drugs that target the ER is warranted

-Ductal infiltrating breast carcinoma 3+ AR nuclear positivity7
+Ductal infiltrating breast carcinoma 3+ AR nuclear positivity